 Mr. Tom A. Bruce Jones, Chairman of the Board, is not an independent director.
 Ms. Nycol Pageau-Goyette, an independent member of the Board, serves as Lead Director of the Board.
-Ms. Pageau-Goyette's responsibilities as Lead Director include: (i) ensuring that the Board functions independently of management of the Corporation and its subsidiaries; (ii) ensuring that independent directors have regular opportunities to meet to discuss issues without management present; (iii) chairing and setting the agenda for meetings of independent directors; and (iv) reporting to the Board of Directors on the discussions held during the meetings of the independent directors.
-There were four meetings of the Independent Directors held during the year ended December 31, 2015.
+Ms. Pageau-Goyette's responsibilities as Lead Director include: (i) ensuring that the Board functions independently of management of the Corporation and its subsidiaries; (ii) ensuring that independent directors have regular opportunities to meet to discuss issues without management present; (iii) chairing and setting the agenda for meetings of independent directors; and (iv) reporting to the Board of Directors on the discussions held during the meetings of the independent Directors held during the year ended December 31, 2016.